nigini/SWEng/offers/CSE403-SP23/project.md

 ### Team org, artifacts, and communication policies

-We require that you create and maintain a file that includes:
+We require that you create and maintain a file named `ORG.md` (at the top level of your repository) that includes:

 - each team member's role in the project.